tanmoysr/Data_Scrapping/README.md

 ## Data Scrapping
+Here the codes are available for scrapping data from GitHub, Twitter, and Zillow.

 ## Scrapping from GitHub
-This code (get_github.py) helps to scrap data from GitHub if the address is available.
+This code, [get_github.py](get_github.py) helps to scrap data from GitHub if the address is available.

 ### Dependencies
 Install the following libraries.